The Book of Job in the bible is very…interesting.

 Aside from suffering and several other issues, the story of Job is a perfect depiction of a value you might think you possess, but one where in real life you’re pushing a boulder up a hill.
 Except it keeps rolling down over and over again.
 Sometimes smashing you on the way down.
 Thank God this is only hypothetical.
 You could’ve been dead by now.

 You and your significant other have a reservation at a hotel.
 You get there and the guy at the front desk tells you there are no rooms available.
 It’s not his fault, people just didn’t check out at the designated time.
 Keep in mind that this is a small unfamiliar town and after making some calls, he finds out that every other hotel is packed.
 Talk about the birth of Christ.

-To make up for this mix-up, he asks you to follow him to a small dining room.
+To make up for this mix-up, he asks you to follow him into a small dining room.

 You’re mesmerized.
-If you didn’t urgently need a place to sleep, you might even have told them to stop and explain that it’s not necessary.
+If you didn’t urgently need a place to sleep, you might even have told them to stop.
 The gesture alone may have made it the best hotel you’ve ever been in.

 Now, of course, the staff didn’t keep their word.
 You didn’t get your room despite them assuring you that you will.
 They did, however, honour it, by cleaning up the mess they caused as a result of not keeping their word.
 An example of integrity.